 Following a quick showing of a young girl plummeting towards impending doom…

 …we truly begin at the Ravenscar Psychiatric Institution where a young John Constantine (voiced by Matt Ryan) is being visited by his fellow musician and friend named Francis “Chas” Chandler (voiced by Damian O’Hare).
 Constantine has been making progress on his mental recovery as Chas looks forward to getting their music careers back on track.
 Following one particular puff, the smoke proceeds to seap into the various plants and cause them to grow at a rapid rate.
 Chandler notices and reminds his friend that he wasn’t going to use his magic anymore.
 At that moment, the spell wears off as all of the plants proceed to wither away.
-John tearfully tells his friend that it won’t let “it” happen again before growing hysterical.
+John tearfully tells his friend that he won’t let “it” happen again before he gets hysterical.
 Chas calls out for help as some orderlies rush in and manage to pin Constantine down before injecting him with a sedative.